 The use of henna as body art stretches back for centuries, as far as 3000 BCE.
 Henna has been described in ancient texts, incorporated into wall art, and uncovered on Egyptian mummies.
+In this portrait, you can see Mumtaz Mahal, wife of the 17th century Mughal Emperor who built the Taj Mahal for her, wearing elaborate henna designs on both hands.
 The tradition is still alive and well throughout the world.

 The practice of henna as a body art developed independently in several cultures, particularly in desert climates.
 One of the earliest stories of the practical use of henna comes from India, where people found that smearing henna on their hands and feet provided a cooling effect.
 From there, the practice evolved from a thick covering to intricate patterns that first used twigs to guide the henna paste.

 How Is Henna Made?

 The desert plant Lawsonia inermis thrives in temperatures up to 120 degrees Fahrenheit with little water.
 When its leaves are dried and crushed, they releases a compound called lawsone that combines with proteins found in your skin to create a stain.
 The longer the compound and the proteins stay in contact, the darker the stain will be.
 In order to make this powder stick to your skin, it is combined with a liquid (like water, lemon juice, tea, etc. depending on which tradition you follow) to create the paste and an essential oil (tea tree, eucalyptus, or lavender work well) to improve the stain’s color and longevity.